benjaminblackswan/3114_maarek_aws_certified_cloud_practitioner/Section 05. EC2.md

 # 35. EC2 Basics

-EC2 is a VM offering from aws.
+EC2 is a VM offering from AWS.

 you must choose compute, memory, network, storage etc, these are determined by choosing the appropriate EC2 **instance type**.